HoganBerens/shared-calendar/README.md

 # Shared-Calendar

-Shared-Calendar is a functioning calendar where you can store your previous and upcoming events in one place.
+Shared-Calendar is an application built to help you keep track of your busy schedule.
+You can create groups and add other users to stay up-to-date with your friends' and families' events.
+Click the URL below to visit the deployed application and create an account to get started!

 Screenshots
 <img src="https://i.imgur.com/cexZro6.png">